A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Theory

 In \textsc{PyBird}, \textit{ShapeFit} is implemented as follows.
 Firstly, we generate the linear power spectrum from \textsc{CLASS} \citep{Diego_Blas_2011} or \textsc{CAMB} \citep{Lewis_2011} using the template cosmological parameters.
-We then compute and store the loop terms of the power spectrum with one-loop EFTofLSS and the IR resummation terms.
-For each iteration, MCMC will propose different \textit{ShapeFit} parameters.
-We use equation (\ref{eq: m}) to calculate the new linear power spectrum with the new slope \(m\).
-This is then used to rescale the template loop and IR resummation terms.
+We then compute and store the power spectrum's loop, counter, and IR-resummation terms with one-loop EFTofLSS.
+MCMC will propose different \textit{ShapeFit} parameters for each iteration, and we first use equation (\ref{eq: m}) to calculate the new linear power spectrum with the new slope \(m\).
+We then use the new slope to rescale the template loop and IR resummation terms described in the previous paragraph.
 Next, we add the IR resummation terms to the linear and loop power spectra.
-Lastly, we apply the AP (Alcock Paczynski) effect based on the input \(\alpha\) parameters and convolve the window function with the linear and loop power spectra.
-We repeat the last three steps for each MCMC iteration until the chain converges.
+Lastly, we substitute the input \(\alpha\) parameters in equation~(\ref{eq: Pgg_IRRS_AP}) and convolve the window function with the linear and loop power spectra.\footnote{We are using the cubic box mocks so that we will multiply the pre-computed binning matrix to power spectra.} We repeat the last three steps for each MCMC iteration until the chain converges.